mobizt/Firebase-ESP8266/src/README.md

-#### Determine the availability of stream event-data paylaod returned from server
+#### Determine the availability of stream event-data payload returned from the server

-return **`Boolean`** type status indicates whether the server return back the stream event-data payload or not.
+return **`Boolean`** type status indicates whether the server returns the stream event-data payload or not.

 ```C++